tommysullivan/tapp/readme.md

 The following guiding principles are suggested: https://confluence.corp.lookout.com/pages/viewpage.action?title=Platform+Automation&spaceKey=eng#PlatformAutomation-principles

-# General workflow (note that caching of all resources via ETAG would reduce unnecessary http traffic)
+# General workflow

+note: caching of all resources via ETAG would reduce unnecessary http traffic
+note: usage of media types allows these json definitions to evolve without lockstep

 1. Navigate to cicd/components to list, find, view, add, update or delete components
 2. Create or delete a deployment webhook for desired components